-On a consolidated basis, Distributable Cash Flow includes 100% of the Distributable Cash Flow of the Partnership's consolidated subsidiaries.
-However, to the extent that noncontrolling interests exist among the Partnership's subsidiaries, the Distributable Cash Flow generated by such subsidiaries may not be available to be distributed to the partners of ET.
-In order to reflect the cash flow savailable for distributors to the partners of ET.
-The Partnership is consolidated subsidiaries to the partnership has reported Distributable Cash Flow attributable to the partners of ET, which is calculated by adjusting Distributable.
-Cash Flow (consolidated), as follows:
+On a consolidated basis.
+Distributable Cash Flow includes 100% of the Distributable Cash Flow of the Partnership's consolidated subsidiaries.
+However, to the extent that noncontrolling interests exist among the Partnership's subsidiaries, the Distributable Cash Flow of the Distributable Cash Flow agnerated by such subsidiaries may not be extend that noncontrolling interests exist among the Partnership's subsidiaries, the Distributable Cash Flow of the Partnership's consolidated subsidiaries.
+However, to the extent that noncontrolling interests exist among the Partnership's subsidiaries, the Distributable Cash Flow agnerated by such subsidiaries may not be extended by available to be distributed to the partners of ET, which is calculated by adjusting Distributable Cash Flow (cash Flow (cash Flow (cash Flow)) and (cash Flow) agnerated by such as the cash flow (consolidated), as follows:

-For subsidiaries with publicly traded equity interests.
-Distributable Cash Flow (consolidated) includes 100% of Distributable Cash Flow attributable to such subsidiary, and Distributable Cash Flow attributable to the
+• For subsidiaries with publicly traded equity interests, Distributable Cash Flow (consolidated) includes 100% of Distributable Cash Flow attributable to such subsidiary, and Distributable Cash Flow attributable to the partners of ET includes distributions to be received by the parent company with respect to the periods presented.

-For consolidated joint vertures or similar entities, where the noncontrolling interest is not publicly traded, Distributable Cash Flow (consolidated) includes 100% of Distributable Cash Flow attributable to such subsidiary. but Distributable Cash Flow attributable to the partners of ET is net of distributions to be paid by the subsidiary to the noncontrolling interests.
+For consolidated joint ventures or similar entities, where the noncontrolling interest is not publicly traded, Distributable Cash Flow (consolidated) includes 100% of Distributable Cash Flow attributable to such subsidiary, but Distributable Cash Flow attributable to the partners of ET is net of distributions to be paid by the subsidiary to the noncontrolling interests.